Prapthi564/MPPC23-Power-Apps/lab1/README.md

 #### Task 6.2 Create a new **QA** environment via the Power Platform Admin Center (PPAC).

-We are going to create a QA environment through the Power Platform Admin Center.
+In this task, you will create a new QA environment using the Power Platform Admin Center.
+This environment will be used to test your applications and solutions as part of the ALM process.

 1. Select **Environments (2)** under **Manage (1)** and then select **+ New (3)** in the top navigation pane.